SSMV01/ccmd/README.md

 [![Open Issues](https://img.shields.io/github/issues-raw/ssmv01/ccmd)](https://github.com/ssmv01/ccmd/issues)
 [![License](https://img.shields.io/github/license/ssmv01/ccmd?color=blue)](https://github.com/ssmv01/ccmd/)

-NOTICE: This tool is intended for use in automating commands.
-However, the use of this tool for malicious or illegal purposes is **strictly prohibited**.
-As the creator of this tool, I do not condone or support any illegal activities.
-Please use this tool responsibly and ethically, ensuring that it's not used for any harmful purposes.

 This project is **Under development & testing**.
 We would love to hear your opinion on this project.
 Feel free to test it and provied us your feedback.

 Read [CONTRIBUTING.md](https://github.com/ssmv01/ccmd/blob/main/CONTRIBUTING.md) if you want to help us make this project better